MelbCSS/resources/august-2014/README.md

 ## Resources

-Below I've added some of the resources I mentioned during the event.
+Below I've added some of the resources mentioned during the event.

 ### HTML email

-Some useful HTML email thanks to Compaign Monitor's
+Some useful HTML email links thanks to Compaign Monitor's

 - Will it work? - https://www.campaignmonitor.com/resources/will-it-work/
 - The Ultimate Guide to CSS - https://www.campaignmonitor.com/css/

 ## Sponsors